South West England: South West Regional Assembly

 Although referendums had been planned on whether elected assemblies should be set up in some of the regions, none was planned in the South West.
 The South West Regional Assembly (SWRA) was the regional assembly for the South West region, established in 1999.
 It was based in Exeter and Taunton.
 The SWRA was a partnership of councillors from all local authorities in the region and representatives of various sectors with a role in the region's economic, social and environmental well-being.
 There was much opposition to the formation of the SWRA with critics saying it was an unelected unrepresentative and unaccountable "quango".
 The Regional Assembly was wound up in May 2009, and its functions taken on by the Strategic Leaders' Board (SLB) of South West Councils.

 Politics

-Currently the South West contains 55 seats in the House of Commons.
-The Conservatives hold 48 seats, Labour 6 and the Liberal Democrats 1.
+As of the 2024 United Kingdom general election, The South West contains 58 seats in the House of Commons.
+Labour hold 24 seats, The Liberal Democrats hold 22 seats, The Conservatives hold 11 seats and The Greens hold 1 seat.

-South West England was one of the constituencies used for elections to the European Parliament until Brexit in 2020.
-From the 2004 election onwards, Gibraltar was included within the constituency for the purpose of elections to the European parliament only.

-Elections

-In the 2015 general election, there was a 0.7% swing from Labour to Conservative in the region.
-For the region's electorate, 46% voted Conservative, 18% voted Labour, Liberal Democrats 15%, UKIP 14% and Green 6%.
-The Conservatives gained 15 seats almost all of which were from the Liberal Democrats.

-In 2017 the Conservatives lost 3 seats (Bristol North West, Plymouth Sutton and Devonport and Stroud) to Labour and 1 (Bath) to the Liberal Democrats.
-Labour increased their share of the vote by 11.4% while Ukip's vote collapsed.
-However the Conservatives still dominated the South West with 47 seats out of 55.
-In the 2019 general election, the Conservatives regained Stroud from Labour, bringing their total to 48.